Open-Finance-Lab/RLSolver/README.md

 	</div>
 </a>

 __Sparse-rewards Pattern (I)__: The rewards are given when the goal is finished, and therefore are sparse.
-RL-based heuristic formulates the CO problem as Markov decision process (MDP), and then use RL algorithms to select the node and add it into a node set.
+We formulate the CO problem as Markov decision process (MDP), and then use RL algorithms to select the node and add it into a node set.
 There are three important functions for a gym-style environment:
 - reset(): Set the selected nodes as an empty set.
 - step(): Select the node with the maximum Q-value and then add it to the set.
 - reward(): Calculate the objective values over all parallel environments.